 “What peace can there be, “the Commander answered, his voice empty of emotion.
 “What peace can there be so long as the whoredoms and sorceries of your mother Izebel continue”.
 And the wound in the King’s side ran a little deeper, and the King broke and hauled on his reins, and cried out to his son, his voice too high, “Treason, Ahaziah!” and his chariot wheeled about, panic in the eyes of his son and his horses.

 And the chariot turned, but too slowly.
-And Yehu drew his bow, and knocked an arrow, calmly, unhurriedly.
+And Yehu drew his bow, and nocked an arrow, calmly, unhurriedly.
 And he barely had to aim as the King turned his back and lashed the horses to flee.
 And his arrow took the King in his back, between his shoulder blades, and the man slumped over the reins, and the horses whinnied in terror.
 And the body slumped heavily to the floor of the chariot and fell from the platform.
 And his son grabbed the reins, not even looking back in his terror and fled with his men from the city and his Kingdom.

 “Kill him as well,” Yehu told his men.
 And his captain took a team and gave chase.
 And Yehu entered the city unopposed.

-And at Izebel’s accusation Yehu’s eyes narrowed, the iron in his soul growing hot for the first time that day.
+At Izebel’s accusation Yehu’s eyes narrowed, the iron in his soul growing hot for the first time that day.
 “Who is on my side,” he roared, “Who?”
 And the eunuchs of the palace, terrified and desperate, were spurred into action and rushed forward, grabbing hold of the elderly queen, and they wrestled her to the edge of the balcony, and hurled her from it.

 Izebel had not died when she landed, screaming in the dust.
 She did not die under the first horse’s hooves when Yehu demanded that the horsemen push forward to ride over her.
 Nor did she die finally under the second or the third horse.
 She did not stop screaming for a long time.

 Athaliah guessed they genuinely believed it when they said they loved her.
 Even while they met in secret to discuss their betrayal among themselves, they must think of themselves still as good and loyal people.
 But how long had they been plotting this, hiding this child in their inner rooms, while to her face professing their love and loyalty with their tears and wringing hands?
 A long time, she knew.
 Such betrayal did not happen overnight.
 It was founded on years of talk and work.
-What did love mean for people, she thought, if they could do this to someone they professed to love?
+What did love mean for people, she thought, if they could do this to someone they professed they loved?

 So she faced them then, in her royal robes at the doorway of the Temple of Shalom’oh, the House of Yahweh.
 She faced the priests, their leader Yehoyada, the palace guardsmen, the frightened child Yehoash.
-The House of Yahweh was half-lit with candles in great candlesticks made of solid silver.
+The House of Yahweh was half-bright with lights in great candlesticks of solid silver.
 Rich curtains of fine cloth and expert embroidery hung full length from the ceiling to the ground.
 The floor was laid with huge planks of golden cederwood, and every doorpost and support beam was dressed with silver and gold.
 The great altar and the pillar of Yahweh were huge and majestic.
 The pillar was a towering column of aged wood, and the altar, a single great uncut rock heavier than twenty men could lift, rested upon four great plinths lifting it above the stone platform where the fire of Yahweh burned night and day.
 It was a sight of splendour and majesty, of mercy and loving-kindness.
-But it meant nothing unless people revered the God it represented.
+But it meant nothing unless the people revered the God it represented.

 “Treason!” she roared, the depth of emotion in her voice ringing the accusation out over their forced cheers and lacklustre trumpeting.
 And they stopped their back-slapping and self-congratulation, and turned to see her, standing in the doorway.